How your personal information is used and managed

 Our arrangements with suppliers will limit use of your personal information to the services they supply to us.
-We will ask suppliers to ensure their arrangements with contractors limit the contractors’ use of your personal information to help the suppliers to perform services for us.
+We will ask suppliers to in turn ensure their arrangements with contractors limit those contractors’ use of your personal information to help the suppliers perform services for us.

-We will require suppliers to return, destroy or de-identify personal information about you that they hold or their sub-contractors hold when they cease performing services for us.
-If you want information on how those suppliers manage your personal information, please email us at firstname.lastname@example.org;
+We will require suppliers or their subcontractors to return, destroy or de-identify personal information about you that they hold when they cease performing services for us.
+If you want information on how those suppliers manage your personal information, please email us at firstname.lastname@example.org

 - mortgage brokers that introduce you to us and any mortgage aggregator that supplies services to your mortgage brokers;

 - any person who refers you to us to obtain services from us;

 - regulators or law enforcement bodies;